shaojun/open_docs/projects/ml_server/yolov5.md

-## Process with `fiftyone` for `train/val` split and convert to yolov5 dataset format
+## Process unified `KITTI` dataset with `fiftyone` tools
+The purpose here is for `train/val` split, yolov5 dataset format conversion.
-First，rename  _resized_image_2_  and  _resized_label_2_  to  _data_  and  _labels_  respectively and cut to above level of folder:
+* Rename  _resized_image_2_  and  _resized_label_2_  to  _data_  and  _labels_  respectively and cut to above level of folder, then you'll get:
 ![输入图片说明](rename_image2_lable2_to_above_level.png)

-Second, run the script to split dataset and export to yolov5 dataset format, you'll get the export dataset in folder:
+* run the script to split dataset and export to yolov5 dataset format, you'll get the export dataset in folder:
 ![输入图片说明](fiftyone_convert_and_export_to_folder.png)
 ![输入图片说明](export_data_and_labels_folder.png)

 then the above 1 file and 2 folders are used as the final yolov5 training dataset.

-# Training based on steps from rknn_model_zoo (doesn't work for me)

-## Prepare the training data
+# Prepare the training
+Depends on what rv1126 repo you referenced, the clone _yolov5_ way it's a bit different(different historical commit).
+## rknn-toolkit 1.7.1 based

+git clone yolov5 firstly, then use: `git checkout c5360f6e7009eb4d05f14d1cc9dae0963e949213` to switch to the historical commit which the rknn works, you still can `git checkout origin` to re-point to latest HEAD.

+## rknn_model_zoo based

-if you're using rockchip board, follow this to clone and patch the repo: https://github.com/airockchip/rknn_model_zoo/tree/main/models/vision/object_detection/yolov5-pytorch#%E4%B8%8B%E8%BD%BD%E4%BB%93%E5%BA%93%E5%B9%B6%E6%89%93%E4%B8%8Apatch
+follow this to clone and patch the repo: https://github.com/airockchip/rknn_model_zoo/tree/main/models/vision/object_detection/yolov5-pytorch#%E4%B8%8B%E8%BD%BD%E4%BB%93%E5%BA%93%E5%B9%B6%E6%89%93%E4%B8%8Apatch

 ## Organize dataset
 put elenet dataset(dataset.yaml, images/, labels/) into the folder of  _yolov5_ repo , refer folder structure:

 ![输入图片说明](copy_data_and_labels_to_yolov5_folder_refer.png)

-but you need to update the path in _dataset.yaml_ by adding the prefix `./data/elenet`, otherwise the train script will say data folder could not be found. so finally it looks like:
+but you need to update the path in _dataset.yaml_ by adding the prefix `./data/elenet`, otherwise the train script will say data folder could not be found. so finally the _dataset.yaml_ looks like:
 ```
 names:
 - electric_bicycle